EU set to sanction Turkey over ships in disputed east Med exploration area

 Greece and Turkey are at odds over the rights to potential hydrocarbon resources in the area, based on conflicting claims over the extent of their continental shelves.

 Tensions escalated this month after Ankara dispatched the Oruc Reis seismic survey vessel in a disputed area following the pact between Athens and Cairo.
+[L8N2FD2UP]

-(Additional reporting by Thomas Seythal in Berlin and John Chalmers in Brussels Editing by Mark Heinrich)
+Additional reporting by Thomas Seythal in Berlin and John Chalmers in Brussels; Editing by Mark Heinrich and Mark Potter